john9francis/radiation-modeling/timeSpent.md

 **Geant4**
 - [ ] Code at least half of my "photon shooter" application
+- [ ] Learn about detectors in Geant4

 **Research**
 - [ ] Learn what it means to have a 6 MV beam, how many photons / second is that?